avirajpaul5/reach-optimiser/README.md

 - **CTA Score**: Inclusion of effective calls-to-action
 - **Hashtag Score**: Strategic use of hashtags for discoverability

+## Troubleshooting

+- **Authentication Issues**: Ensure your Supabase credentials are correct and that you've enabled the Email/Password provider
+- **API Errors**: Verify that your YouTube and Groq API keys are valid and have the necessary permissions
+- **Database Errors**: Check that you've created the `session_history` table with the correct schema and RLS policies

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.